AI for Good stories

 Empowering the Blind with .lumen’s Visionary Tech

-By Celia Pizzuto
+by Celia Pizzuto

 In a world where over 2 billion people suffer from visual impairments, advancements in accessibility technology are not just beneficial, they are essential.
 At the 2024 AI for Good Global Summit, Cornel Amariei, CEO of .lumen, captivated the audience with a compelling narrative about his journey and the groundbreaking technology his company has developed to aid the visually impaired.
 His presentation centered on .lumen’s innovative smart glasses designed to provide unparalleled assistance to blind individuals, leveraging advanced AI and autonomous driving technology.